 - 1 bag of frozen mixed veggies (no corn!
 It’s not a veggie!)

 - large handful of kale (a small bunch)

 - seasonings to taste (I used natural beef bouillon, basil, garlic, salt, pepper, oregano and a little cayenne for meat and sea salt for sweet potatoes)

 - Brown meat in large skillet and season to taste when cooked.
 Set aside.

 - Saute diced onion and kale torn into small pieces in skillet until somewhat soft.
 Set aside with meat.

 - For sweet potatoes: either bake ahead for about an hour or until soft, or boil about 10 minutes in large pot of water until soft.
+(Drain before using if boiled.)
 I usually cook during a previous meal when I'm already baking sweet potatoes and then just re-heat the night I make this.